zTnR/mpv-osc-tog4in1/README.md

 In _mpv.conf_ :
 ```
 #remove borders to have access to the top right icons, switching UI using the maximize window one
 border=no
+#for onTopWhilePlaying = true working at launch
+ontop=yes
 ```

 Compatible with [thumbfast](https://github.com/po5/thumbfast)